Budgie Toys No.238

 The crimson-coloured lower section of the trailer was cast with imitation planking effect on the sides with the hard top unit, a separate casting, fixed onto the lower section and painted cream with 'British Railways' decals and a 'Cadbury's Milk Tray' advert in the centre.
 In this advert the chocolate bar was horizontal except for a late run which had vertical chocolate bar decals.
 The trailer wheels, which were a larger size than the cab ones, were red painted metal with treaded tyres.

 In 1964 British Railways underwent a major re-organisation of its freight handling activities and as part of this change the logo and colours on its vehicles was switched to yellow.
 So No.238 Delivery Van was re-issued with a new look of bright yellow with a black chassis and a re-designed coupling to make a permanent link.
 The wheels, which were now unpainted, remained spun metal until the last issue when the trailer was fitted with ridged umw.

 The un-numbered boxes were soon replaced by similar ones with 'No.238' printed on the top right corner of both picture sides (A2).
 The end-flaps continued to carry no numbers so the model inside was identified by 'Hard Top' printed at the bottom of the flap.

 Later the manufacturer's name on the picture faces was changed to 'Budgie Models', the term preferred by Guiterman who took over ownership of Budgie in 1961.
-Interestingly 'Budgie Toys' remained on both picture faces and the end-flaps of this transitional box (A5) and apart from the Canvas Hood Delivery Van, No.240, only one other model had this style of box, No.228 Coca-Cola Van.
+Interestingly 'Budgie Toys' remained on both picture faces and on the end-flaps of this transitional box (A5) and apart from the Canvas Hood Delivery Van, No.240, only one other model had this style of box, No.228 Coca-Cola Van.